Psychotherapy Training & Accreditation

 She completed a two year practical and academic training scheme in Perinatal psychology (period when we decide to become parents to the first two years of life) in the Maternity service of a Parisian Hospital.
 Hôpital des Diaconesses de Reuilly, Paris 12.

 Helen is a chartered member of the Irish Psychological Society (PSI).
 She abides by their code of ethics.
 Her fees can be claimed back on certain private health insurance plans.
-Helen works in English and in French.

 Counselling and Psychotherapeutic Approach

 We all have our individual stories, and different life context, none of us experience life’s challenges, or life itself for that matter, in the same way.
 Helen endeavours to work with each person so that “therapy” fits the individual and their needs.
 Helen aims to focus on mental well-being during the navigation through life’s challenges and difficulties.

 She has a special interest in life transitions and how they impact our sense of who we are.
 Helen believes that we are constantly adjusting to various transitions in our lives.
 These changes, force us to leave behind what we know and what’s comfortable for us.
 This in itself, can be overwhelming.
 At times we find ourselves “stuck”, unable to adjust and move on, we struggle to cope and come to terms with an unknown version of ourselves and our lives.

 When it “all” stays in our heads, thoughts have a way of making things more complicated and negative.
 Getting thoughts, into words, is a first step of making sense of our experience.
 Exploring our own unique issues in a safe non-judgmental environment, allows us to clarify what is going on for us.